-In my two bedroom apartment in Vermont, we have dozens of strategies for coping with the winters, which seem to get longer and longer.
-As a parent it has taken significant willpower to model behavior that does not include my phone or laptop.
-Ultimately it meant I needed to introduce my own childhood hobbies and passions and include my family.
-I put away the work, the news, the social media, and focus on giving my family valuable face-to-face time.
+In our two bedroom apartment in Vermont, we have dozens of strategies for coping with the long winters, which seem to get longer and longer.
+As a parent it has taken significant willpower to model behavior by not reaching for my phone or laptop every 5, 10 or 15 minutes.
+I have my moments where I'm a slave to the social media feed.
+But I have a plan: To introduce my own childhood hobbies and passions to include my family.
+I put away the work, the news, the social media, and focus on giving my family valuable face-to-face time- unplugged for a change.

 BOARD GAMES: That's How We Roll

 In most family rooms in America, the focal point is the television.
 At our house, the couch points directly to a shelf of board games.

 There we can find dozens of strategic, social, collaborative or thematic games to engage our brains and provide a structured, competitive night of fun.
 Do we want to be a team of explorers lost in a Forbidden Desert?
 Shall we chase down an elusive criminal in Scotland Yard?
 Or shall we trade and exchange precious jewels, seeking the attention of Renaissance nobles in Splendor?
 Because of our board game collection, our family has developed a highly social (and competitive), deeply engaged, (cut-throat!) time around our table after dinner.

 I’ve curated the shelf to be mostly games that can be played in an hour.
 You can find great family board games at Gamewright.
 I highly recommend Sushi Go Party, a pick and pass card game that can expand for up to 8 players without adding additional game time!